JuliaHsu/Data-Mining/HW1_KNN/README.md

 # True and Deceptive Hotel Reviews

 CS 584 Data Mining Project 1.
-(Feb., 7, 2019)
+(Feb., 7, 2019)<br>
 The main goal of this project is to predict the class (truthful or deceptive)) of hotel reviews by implement the k Nearest Neighbor Algorithm.

 ## Data
 Training data consists of 1,600 reviews and exists in the train data file.
-Each file represents a review and the folder where it is contained (truthful or deceptive) represents its class.
+Each file represents a review and the folder where it is contained (truthful or deceptive) represents its class.<br>
 Testing data consists of 160 hotel reviews provided in the test file.

 ## Dealing with data